attackgithub/cyberghost-wireguard/README.md

 # CyberGhost WireGuard Client

+*First of all, your kernel must support wireguard, so head over to https://www.wireguard.com/install/ and install wireguard for your distribution.*

 This docker container will allow you to create a VPN connection to CyberGhost WireGuard VPN servers.

 Get the current server list and your `device/token` from https://gen4.xyz